 Another trick?
 Turn a smoothie into dessert by omitting the vegetables and adding a tablespoon of unsweetened cocoa.

 For extra protein, add a tablespoon of unsweetened sunflower butter, ground flax or chia seeds.

 Method: Blend until creamy and well-combined.
 Taste.
 If more sweetener is necessary, add ½ banana.

 Makes: 2-3 servings

 Creamy and fiber-rich, avocados are packed with B vitamins, vitamin K, vitamin E, vitamin C, potassium and copper.
 Rest these unripened fruits on your counter until slightly soft to the touch, then move to fridge until ready to use.
-Delicious in a sandwich, or atop salad, versatile avocados can be added to smoothies, or substituted for eggs and dairy in creamy desserts.
+Delicious for eating in a sandwich, or atop salad, versatile avocados can be added to smoothies, or substituted for eggs and dairy in creamy desserts.
 And don’t forget fresh guacamole, a crowd favorite, that’s only minutes from masher to table.

 2 tsp finely minced white onion

 2 ripe Hass avocados, peeled and chopped